Battle of Killdeer Mountain: Battle

-The two sides, Sully' soldiers drawn up in a hollow square and Native forces scattered around the hills, exchanged insults at long distance.
+The two sides, Sully's soldiers drawn up in a hollow square and Native forces scattered around the hills, exchanged insults at long distance.
 One warrior, a Hunkpapa named Lone Dog rode within rifle range of the soldiers, taunting them.
 Sully ordered him shot by sharpshooters.
 Accounts differ as to whether Lone Dog was killed or unscathed.

 With the first shots fired at Lone Dog, the soldiers advanced with a skirmish line and the Sioux darted at the flanks of the army, seeking weak spots.
 Artillery fire discouraged the Sioux from congregating in large numbers.
 A thrust at Sully's rear was broken up by an artillery shell that felled several of the warriors.
 Sully's square of soldiers advanced steadily.
 The Sioux quickly realized that they could not hope to turn the soldiers back and they shifted their focus to packing up their tipis and equipment and protecting the flight of their women and children.

 Attempting to halt Sully's advance, the Sioux mounted charges on his right and left flanks, the Yanktonai and Santee attacking on the right and the Teton on his left.
 Major Alfred B. Brackett and his Minnesota Battalion on the right mounted their horses and launched a counter-charge, supported by artillery.
 He scattered the Native forces after close quarters fighting with sabers and pistols.
 A renowned hero of the frontier and the Civil War, Lt.
 George Northrup, was killed in the charge.

 It was getting dark as Sully neared the Sioux village.
 He halted his men for the night, but continued his artillery bombardment of the Sioux and their village.
 The Sioux fled or fought delaying actions, abandoning most of their tipis and property.

 Sully's casualties for the day were 3 killed and 10 wounded.
 He estimated Sioux casualties of 100 to 150 dead, nearly all of them warriors.
 The Sioux claimed they suffered 31 dead.